 Health and Safety Manual COMPRESSED GASES

-- cylinder's serial number.
-Follow the supplier's instructions and/or have the cylinder replaced. - 18.12 To prevent contamination of instruments and gas lines, discontinue use of highpressure cylinders when the pressure approaches 30 psi.
+18.12 To prevent contamination of instruments and gas lines, discontinue use of highpressure cylinders when the pressure approaches 30 psi.
 Do not bleed cylinders completely empty.
 Leave a slight pressure to keep contaminants out.